Key Insights

 For centuries, Chiang Mai’s identity was defined by the terracotta bricks of its moated walls and the golden spires of Lanna Buddhism.
-But as the city prepares its final dossier for UNESCO World Heritage status under the title “Chiang Mai, the Capital of Lanna,” a different material is taking centre stage: Tectona grandis.
-The “Teak Trail” – a historical narrative of 19th-century timber concessions, British “Teak Wallahs,” and Burmese craftsmanship – has emerged as the critical “connective tissue” in the city’s bid.
-It transforms Chiang Mai from a secluded mountain kingdom into a global node of the Victorian-era economy, providing the “Outstanding Universal Value” (OUV) required to transition from a national treasure to a world-class heritage site.
+However, as the municipality prepares its final nomination dossier for Chiang Mai UNESCO World Heritage status under the designation “Chiang Mai, the Capital of Lanna,” a different material has taken centre stage: Tectona grandis (Teakwood).

 The River that Built a Kingdom: A Narrative Hook

 Imagine the Ping River in 1890.
-It is not the tranquil waterway lined with cafes that we see today.
-Instead, it is a churning industrial highway, choked with thousands of massive teak logs, each branded with the distinctive iron stamps of the British Crown, the Danish East Asiatic Company, or the local Lanna royalty.
+It’s not the tranquil waterway lined with cafes that we see today.
+Instead, it’s a churning industrial highway, choked with thousands of massive teak logs, each branded with the distinctive iron stamps of the British Crown, the Danish East Asiatic Company, or the local Lanna royalty.

 The Economic Engine of “Outstanding Universal Value”